Who's Who in Musicals: A to Ba

 b.
 Oct.
 1, 1935 (Walton-on-Thames, UK)

 A freakish four-octave vocal range made this gifted soprano a star in British music halls by the time she was 12.
 Andrews moved on to success in radio, London revues and pantomimes.
 She made her Broadway debut as Polly in The Boy Friend (1954), where her crystalline voice and comic timing made her an immediate favorite.
-She then originated the role of Liza Doolittle in My Fair Lady (1957), introducing Lerner and Loewe's "Wouldn't It Be Loverly" and "I Could Have Danced All Night," and "The Rain in Spain" with co-stars Rex Harrison and Robert Coote.
+She then originated the role of Liza Doolittle in My Fair Lady (1957), introducing Alan Jay Lerner and Frederick Loewe's "Wouldn't It Be Loverly" and "I Could Have Danced All Night," and "The Rain in Spain" with co-stars Rex Harrison and Robert Coote.
 As Guenevere in Lerner & Loewe's Camelot (1960), she sang "Where Are the Simple Joys of Maidenhood" and "I Loved You Once in Silence."
 She also originated the title role in Richard Rodgers and Oscar Hammerstein II's TV musical Cinderella (1957), introducing "In My Own Little Corner."